sdtyn/nli-lib/src/app/lib/components/nli-datefield/README.md

 Compatible with Angular5 version.

-Online demo is here

 ### Installation
 To install this component to an external project, follow the procedure:

 1. npm install nli-datefield --save

-2. Run npm install in project folder (The home folder that `package.json` exists): `npm install` This command downloads all dependencies including `@next-level-integration/nli-datefield`.
-You can also download just this module with: npm install `@next-level-integration/nli-datefield`
+2. Run npm install in project folder (The home folder that `package.json` exists): `npm install` This command downloads all dependencies including `@next-level-integration/nli-datefield-lib`.
+You can also download just this module with: npm install `@next-level-integration/nli-datefield-lib`

 5. Import input module to your project.
 In your main module (or module that you want use this component) that its default name is `app.module.ts`, import it:

-		import { NLIDateFieldModule } from '@next-level-integration/nli-datefield/datefield.module';
+		import { NLIDateFieldModule } from '@next-level-integration/nli-datefield-lib/datefield.module';
 		...
 		@NgModule({
 		  ...